top of page

 Motivation

-It's not about engaging for the sake of engaging.
+MPNE strategy for engagement in research: it's about outcomes that matter to patients, not about engaging for the sake of engaging.

-As per recent internal discussion, we as Melanoma patient advocates engage in initiatives and research for two main objectives
+As per recent internal discussion, we as MPNE Melanoma patient advocates engage in initiatives and research for two main objectives

 1. better, more meaningful outcomes for patients, be it increased survival or better quality of life.